How to Recover a Hacked Gmail Account

 Image 4

-The thief got in because my client did what 9 out of 10 of us are guilty of doing— they created a weak password.
+The thief got in because my friend did what 9 out of 10 of us are guilty of doing— they created a weak password.
 It was a 7-character dictionary word and all lower case.
 Not good!

 But here’s the scarier implication of this story.
 (Luckily the following did NOT happen, but it could have had we not moved as quickly as we did to secure things.)